-Upon entering the world of mechanical keyboard switches, most people are first attracted to mechanical keyboards due to the loud, satisfying clicking noises that some switches make.
-These sounds open their eyes and ears to the possibilities that mechanical keyboards offer.
+At first, most people are attracted to mechanical keyboards due to the loud, satisfying clicking noises that some switches make.

 A change is needed, it’s time to change your switches to a quieter option.
 But with so many silent switch options available, which one is the best?